An ingrown toenail, with the side edge of your nail growing into the skin, can make you painfully aware of a toe you

 Sometimes, you can treat your ingrown toenails at home.
 If your ingrown toenail doesn’t show any of the signs of infection — swelling, hot to the touch, oozing, foul odor — you might just try letting the nail grow out.

 Soak it and wait.
 Dr. Stock suggests soaks in warm water with Epsom salt or a mild detergent, then applying an antibiotic ointment and bandage to the area.

 Remove it yourself if there’s no infection.
 “First soak your feet in a very warm bath with Epsom salt.
 This softens the skin and reduces inflammation.
 Using clean nail-cutting tools, you can try to clip the affected area and apply antibiotic ointment afterward,” says Dr. Botek.

 See a podiatrist.
 For an infected ingrown toenail, or if you aren’t sure you can deal with treating yours at home, a podiatrist can perform the procedure under a local anesthetic.
 “In the office, we can cut out the offending nail border after first numbing the area,” Dr. Stock says.
 This helps the pain and allows the infection to heal, but may not prevent recurring ingrown toenails.

 Never ignore an infected ingrown nail.
 A prolonged infection can spread and lead to serious complications, especially if you suffer from poor blood flow, an impaired immune system or neuropathy of diabetes (previously referred to as diabetic neuropathy).

 For frequent ingrown nails, your doctor may suggest a common office procedure called the phenol and alcohol matrixectomy.

 “During a matrixectomy, the doctor numbs the region and removes the problematic nail portion.
-The chemical phenol is then applied to burn and kill the cells that form the nail,” Dr. Botek says.
+The chemical phenol is then applied to burn and kill the cells that form the nail,” Dr. Botek explains.
 This offers a more permanent solution to recurring ingrown nails.

 Of course, it’s best to prevent getting ingrown nails in the first place.
 Experts Dr. Stock and Dr. Botek offer these suggestions: